Yelawolf: 2012–2015: Trunk Muzik Returns and Love Story

 On January 28, 2014, Yelawolf premiered his debut single from Love Story titled "Box Chevy V" on Shade 45.
 During the interview Yelawolf stated Love Story would be released in May 2014, however the album was delayed until April 2015.
 Between then, Yelawolf remained active promoting the album, releasing weekly freestyles that sampled rock classics such as Pink Floyd's "Money". and The Jimi Hendrix Experience's Voodoo Chile Yelawolf described the freestyles as a "mini-sequel" to his 2008 effort, Stereo, which also was heavily influenced by classic rock.
 In addition, Yelawolf also featured extensively on Eminem's compilation record Shady XV, which was released as a celebration of the label's 15-year anniversary.

 Eminem is the only featured guest on Love Story and also serves as an executive producer alongside Yelawolf.
 This album also marks the first instance of Yelawolf as a record producer since his first independent 2005 album Creekwater and features "Till It's Gone", Yelawolf's most commercially successful song to date.
-The album debuted #3 on the Billboard 200 with 61,000 copies sold in its first week.
-The album is considered Yelawolf's most celebrated release among his fan base, but was found to be polarizing with critics due to the mixture of country and hip hop.
+The album debuted at No. 3 on the Billboard 200 with 61,000 copies sold in its first week.
+The album is considered Yelawolf's most celebrated release among his fan base, but was found to be polarizing with critics due to the mixture of country and hip-hop.
 Two singles from the album, "Till It's Gone" and "Best Friend,” (the later featuring Eminem) have amassed over 100 million views on YouTube, and eventually received platinum certifications from the RIAA.
 On June 8, 2018, Love Story also received a Gold certification for 500,000 units sold.